 Following Homer's footsteps

-The search for the ancient city of Troy had never ceased for over thousands of years.
-But in all that time, no one had ever been able to prove that Homer's saga of the Trojan War had actually occured - until 1871, when Heinrich Schliemann, then 49-years-old, discovered the ruins of the city under the Hisarlik hill in the Troas region in the northwest of present-day Turkey.
-Schliemann had by no means been the first person to believe that the city described by Homer was hidden under this particular location.
-Before Schliemann, British archeologist Frank Calvert had already begun excavations in the very same region.
+The search for the ancient city of Troy had never ceased over thousands of years.
+But in all that time, no one had ever been able to prove that the city described in Homer's saga had really existed — until 1871, when Heinrich Schliemann, then 49 years old, discovered the ruins of what is now presumed to be the city under the Hisarlik hill in the Troas region in the northwest of present-day Turkey.

+Schlieman was, however, by no means been the first person to believe that the city was hidden under this particular location.
+Before Schliemann, the British archaeologist Frank Calvert had already begun excavations in the very same region.
 The two Troy-obsessed researchers ran into each other by sheer coincidence.
-Calvert had actually acquired the land around Hisarlik so he could continue with his work, but he lacked the funds to continue with his excavation attempts, which, at that point, had run into a dead end.
+Calvert had actually acquired the land around Hisarlik so he could continue with his work, but he lacked the funds to continue with his excavation attempts, which, at that point, had come to a dead end.

 Errors in classification

-He died in Naples on December 6, 1890.
+He died in Naples, Italy, on December 26, 1890.